aj-21/KASAP202/README.md

 ## Our design:
 ### Software:
-Our game is implemented on Greenfoot application, you can learn more about greenfoot and download the application from their website (http://www.greenfoot.org).
+- Our game is implemented on Greenfoot application, you can learn more about greenfoot and download the application from their website (http://www.greenfoot.org).
+- To gain the most insight of our design, one needs to visit our UML diagram before proceeding to go through design patterns:

 ### State pattern:
 - To start with, our game has 4 main greenfoot worlds, which can be seen as outermost states of the game.
 They are WelcomeScreen, ChooseCharacterScreen,GuessWho,